 The CFRE examination is a generalist, baseline exam and does not focus on any one area of fundraising.
 Rather, it expects that you will have a basic working knowledge of a variety of fundraising techniques and practices.

-The CFRE examination consists of 200 multiple choice questions.
+The CFRE examination is 4 hours long and consists of 200 multiple choice questions.
 Of these, 175 questions count toward your score.
 The other 25 questions are questions that are being tested to make sure they are psychometrically sound; these 25 questions do not count toward your score.
 Candidates are encouraged to review our Candidate Handbook, Test Content Outline, and Resource Reading List as part of their preparation for the CFRE exam.

 You can find out more about the CFRE exam and available resources by clicking on items on the menu to the left.